 Juilliard415 tours extensively in the U.S. and abroad, with notable appearances at the Boston Early Music Festival, the Leipzig Bachfest, and the Utrecht Early Music Festival, where Juilliard was the first-ever conservatory-in-residence.
 With its frequent musical collaborator, the Yale Institute of Sacred Music, Juilliard415 has performed throughout Italy, Japan, Southeast Asia, and the United Kingdom.

-Highlights of the 2013-14 season included return engagements at the Metropolitan Museum and the Music Before 1800 series; a fully-staged production of Handel’s Radamisto; tours of Charpentier’s Actéon with William Christie; a concert of incidental music for Shakespeare in collaboration with Juilliard Drama and conducted by Jordi Savall; and the rare opportunity to hear both Bach Passions in successive months.
+Other recent milestones include a fully staged production of Handel’s Radamisto; a tour of Charpentier’s Actéon with William Christie; concerts in New York and Miami of incidental music to Shakespeare plays in collaboration with the Juilliard Drama Division, conducted by Jordi Savall; and the rare opportunity to hear both Bach Passions in successive months.